 Each registered team is expected to identify a team captain who will hold several responsibilities.

 1. Team captains will be able to register through runsignup.com and reserve a team’s entry at any time.
-The registration process will allow team captains to add team members at any time until race day, but if you want to ensure that your team members receive the T-shirt size of their choosing, please complete your team by June 28, 2021.
-A completed roster with a detailed list of names will not need to be finalized until race day on July 16, 2020.
+The registration process will allow team captains to add team members at any time until race day, but if you want to ensure that your team members receive the T-shirt size of their choosing, please complete your team count and sizes by May 15, 2022.
+A completed roster with a detailed list of names will not need to be finalized until race day on July 17, 2022.

 3. The race will be officially timed by 3WayRacing who will provide time splits for the 3 disciplines, individual lap splits for the bike and run, as well as total time.
 However, team captains will be expected to submit additional timing information at the completion of the event in order to be considered for awards.
 These include a breakdown of how the distances were shared between team members – distance swam per person with a time split, number of laps completed on the bike with time splits, and individual time splits for the run legs.
 All necessary recording materials will be provided at the time of athlete check-in.